hyperledger/fabric/docs/source/cc_launcher.md

 - state database index definitions for CouchDB
 - external chaincode server connection information (`chaincode/server/connection.json`)

-If CouchDB index definitions required for the chaincode, `release` is responsible for placing the indexes into the `statedb/couchdb/indexes` directory under `RELEASE_OUTPUT_DIR`.
+If CouchDB index definitions are required for the chaincode, `release` is responsible for placing the indexes into the `statedb/couchdb/indexes` directory under `RELEASE_OUTPUT_DIR`.
 The indexes must have a `.json` extension.
-See the [CouchDB indexes][couchdb-indexes] documentation for details.
+See the [CouchDB indexes](couchdb_as_state_database.html) documentation for details.

 In cases where a chaincode server implementation is used, `release` is responsible for populating `chaincode/server/connection.json` with the address of the chaincode server and any TLS assets required to communicate with the chaincode.
 When server connection information is provided to the peer, `run` will not be called.
-See the [Chaincode Server][chaincode-server] documentation for details.
+See the [Chaincode Server](https://jira.hyperledger.org/browse/FAB-14086) documentation for details.

 The following is an example of a simple `release` script for go chaincode: